Course Criteria

 • 3.00 Credits

-Fulfills a requirement for English majors pursuing an emphasis in Professional & Technical Writing and Creative Writing, and is open to other interested students.
-Through the production of the digital journal, Route 7 Review, students gain understanding of how written communication applies to such organizational contexts as media, business, professional, social, educational, and political groups.
-Successful students will understand how writing functions in basic types of organizations, critique the effectiveness of written organizational communication practices, and develop their own writing and editing skills.
-Repeatable for up to 6 credits. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Apply the basic tenets of editing and journal production, including but not limited to web development, copy editing, layout and document design, and research.
+For students in all disciplines who wish to work with The Southern Quill, Utah Tech University's literary magazine, and who want to pursue projects in creative writing such as poetry, short stories, plays, and essays.
+Students must attend weekly meetings and produce works in the genre(s) of their choice.
+Variable credit: 1.0 - 3.0.
+Repeatable up to 6 credits subject to graduation restrictions. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
+Explain and apply the basic tenets of editing and journal production, including but not limited to web development, copy editing, layout and document design, and research.
 2. Apply professional and technical writing skills to compose marketing and publicity materials as well as informational documents, email, solicitations, social media, and websites.
-3. Demonstrate ability to meet deadlines and practice professionalism in dealing with campus and community entities.
-4. Analyze various undergraduate literary journals for content and aesthetic considerations.
-5. Demonstrate collaborative learning by working with journal staff members and other interns.
-6. Produce investigative and/or observational research, focus relevant details, and integrate research into journals' websites, publications, and publicity materials.
-Prerequisites: ENGL 2010 (Grade C or higher) or ENGL 2010A (Grade C or higher).
-FA
+3. Professionally meet deadlines and practice professionalism in dealing with campus and community entities.
+4. Carry out assigned duties in a timely manner.
+5. Analyze various undergraduate literary journals for content and aesthetic considerations.
+6. Participate in collaborative learning by working with journal staff members and other interns.
+7. Perform investigative and/or observational research, focus relevant details, and integrate research into journals' websites, publications, and publicity materials.
+8. Investigate and partake in the process of publication, including journal research.
+Prerequisite: Instructor Permission.
+SP

 • 3.00 Credits